Health benefits of kale

 Two of the most important carotenoids are lutein and zeaxanthin; they are found in the main in very high concentrations in the retina of the eye.

-Kale is the richest source of lutein and zeaxanthin but to absorbe them into the bloodstream you need some fat; so enjoy your salad with olive oil and when cooked with a dollop of butter.
-Personally I shun margarine.
+Kale is the richest source of lutein and zeaxanthin but to absorbe them into the bloodstream you need some fat; so enjoy your salad with olive oil and when cooked a dollop of butter.
+Shun margarine.

 And it needs to be properly chopped or chewed thoroughly; it aids in the release of these important nutrients.